kkakey/American_Idol/README.md

 ## The Datasets

-- `Songs/songs_all.csv` - songs that contestants sang and competed with on American Idol from seasons 1-18
+- [`Songs/songs_all.csv`](#songs_all.csv) - songs that contestants sang and competed with on American Idol from seasons 1-18

-- `metadata/auditions.csv` - audition, cities, dates, and venues
+- [`metadata/auditions.csv`](#auditions.csv) - audition, cities, dates, and venues
-- `metadata/elimination_chart.csv` - eliminations by week.
+- [`metadata/elimination_chart.csv`](#elimination_chart.csv) - eliminations by week.
 Varies season-to-season based on season-length and number of finalists competing
-- `metadata/finalists.csv` - information on top contestants, including birthday, hometown, and description
+- [`metadata/finalists.csv`](#finalists.csv) - information on top contestants, including birthday, hometown, and description
-- `metadata/ratings.csv` - episode ratings and views.
+- [`metadata/ratings.csv`](#ratings.csv) - episode ratings and views.
-- `metadata/seasons.csv` - season-level information, including season winner, runner-up, release dates, and judges
+- [`metadata/seasons.csv`](#seasons.csv) - season-level information, including season winner, runner-up, release dates, and judges

 ## Data Dictionary

 ### `songs_all.csv`

+Songs that contestants sang and competed with on American Idol from seasons 1-18

 |variable        |class     |description |
 |:---------------|:---------|:-----------|